How Liverpool responded to their 8 heaviest defeats under Jurgen Klopp

 Watford 3-0 Liverpool (February 2020)

-Liverpool were still eyeing up a potential treble, invincible Premier League campaign and record points tally when they visited Vicarage Road to take on Nigel Pearson’s relegation-battling Watford back in February, having taken an incredible 79 points from 81 on offer at that point.
+Liverpool were still eyeing up a potential treble, invincible Premier League campaign and record points tally when they visited Vicarage Road to take on Nigel Pearson’s relegation-battling Watford in February 2020, having taken an incredible 79 points from 81 on offer at that point.

 But they were left stunned as the Hornets produced a brilliant performance front-to-back, with Ismaila Sarr the star, scoring twice and setting up the other in a 3-0 win.

-Liverpool fans won’t care too much about the extracurriculars after ending their 30-year wait for the title, but that defeat actually precipitated a minor wobble shortly before the country went into lockdown.
+Liverpool fans won’t have cared too much about the extracurriculars after ending their 30-year wait for the title, but that defeat actually precipitated a minor wobble shortly before the country went into lockdown.

 A few days later they were out of the FA Cup with a 2-0 defeat at Chelsea, and soon enough they were out of the Champions League, having thrown away a commanding position in extra-time against Atletico Madrid as Diego Simeone’s men produced a brilliant comeback.